swiftlang/swift-package-collection-generator/Sources/PackageCollectionGenerator/README.md

-# Package Feed Generator
+# Package Collection Generator

-The feed generator downloads the sources of a given list of packages and extracts metadata from package manifest for specific or most recent versions to construct a feed that can be consumed by SwiftPM.
+The generator downloads the sources of a given list of packages and extracts metadata from package manifest for specific or most recent versions to construct a collection that can be consumed by SwiftPM.

 ```
-> swift run package-feed-generate --help
+> swift run package-collection-generate --help
-OVERVIEW: Generate a package feed from the given list of packages.
+OVERVIEW: Generate a package collection from the given list of packages.

-USAGE: package-feed-generate <input-path> <output-path> [--working-directory-path <working-directory-path>] [--revision <revision>] [--verbose]
+USAGE: package-collection-generate <input-path> <output-path> [--working-directory-path <working-directory-path>] [--revision <revision>] [--verbose]

 ARGUMENTS:
   <input-path>            The path to the JSON document containing the list of packages to be processed
-  <output-path>           The path to write the generated package feed to
+  <output-path>           The path to write the generated package collection to

 OPTIONS:
   --working-directory-path <working-directory-path>